Why Register Your Bird?

 How Do I Register My Bird?

-Registration is easy.
-Simply complete an application or contact the AFA Business Office at email@example.com and request an AFA Exotic Bird Registry Application.
+Use our easy online registration below or complete an application or contact the AFA Business Office at email@example.com and request an AFA Exotic Bird Registry Application.
 Submit a separate application for each bird you want to register.

 Registration costs $1.00 per year, per bird.
 The initial application submission costs $5.00 and will need to be renewed in five years.
 The office will send out a renewal notice at that time.